Gokyo Lakes and Ri Trek | Gokyo Lakes Trek - 12 Days

 Tip: Gokyo is ideal if you want amazing views without the Everest Base Camp crowds.

-What’s the cost of the Gokyo Lake trek?
+What’s the Gokyo Lake trek cost?

 Typical packages range from $1,100 to $1,800 USD, depending on group size, services, and trek duration.
 This includes flights to Lukla, guide/porter, meals, and accommodation.